 - Firstly, I am now persuaded that no one can develop a territory without discovering its potential and weaknesses.

 - Secondly, I am convinced that no territory can be developed without the involvement of local actors.

 - Finally, the development is “bottom-up” but not “top-down”.

-These above-mentioned statements I discovered in theses villages fed my ambitions to pass a whole year with another community and to at least improve their living conditions.
+These above-mentioned statements I discovered in these villages fed my ambitions to spend a whole year with another community and to at least improve their living conditions.

-Fortunately, my will to complete this mission keeps on rising as I am very lucky to be brought in a welcoming and open community that is very willing to work with me.
+Fortunately, my will to complete this mission keeps on rising as I am very lucky to be brought into a welcoming and open community that is very willing to work with me.

 With this community, I have a new family, I have started to adopt a new life and I’ll do many interesting things.